jd78/NodeEventStore/README.md

 ## Implementing hooks

-NodeEventStore comes with a build-in hook functionality.
+CQRS-EventStore comes with a build-in hook functionality.
 We can execute a task after each commands.

 A simple hook that print into the console on each mobile number update: